Cathay Pacific flags data breach affecting 9.4 million passengers

 The company said it initially discovered suspicious activity on its network in March 2018 and investigations in early May confirmed that certain personal data had been accessed.

+News of Cathay's passenger data breach comes weeks after British Airways revealed that credit card details of hundreds of thousands of its customers were stolen over a two-week period.(reut.rs/2oUTNrU)

-Accessed data includes names of passengers, their nationalities, dates of birth, telephone numbers, email and physical addresses, passport numbers, identity card numbers and historical travel information, the company said in a statement.
+Cathay in a statement said accessed data includes names of passengers, their nationalities, dates of birth, telephone numbers, email and physical addresses, passport numbers, identity card numbers and historical travel information.

 It added that the Hong Kong Police had been notified about the breach and that there is no evidence that any personal information has been misused.

-Reporting by Chandini Monnappa in Bengaluru; Editing by Kirsten Donovan and Jan Harvey
+Reporting by Chandini Monnappa in Bengaluru; Editing by Kirsten Donovan, Jan Harvey and David Evans